thizer/cmthizer/site/01.getting-started/content.md

 * `CmThizer` require at least PHP 7.0 to properly work.

-As you probally know, after isntall composer will download this package in a `vendor` folder in the root of your project.
+As you probally know, after composer install the dependencies will be downloaded inside a folder named `vendor` in the root of your project.
 So you'll have to create the following file in the root directory.

 ```php
 <?php